spirulence/programming-for-the-busy-and-curious/README.md

 ## How to use this

-The first few lessons are all about setting up your environment, and I recommend doing them in order.
+The first section is all about setting up your environment, and I recommend doing that section in order.
 We start with the language Python, a versatile first language.
 You'll learn the basics of working in VS Code, a developer toolset that many professional programmers use to build great software.

 After that, it's up to you.
 I've got a suggested ordering where we gradually increase the complexity of the projects and tools, but if something is really boring you, feel free to skip around.